digint/btrbk/README.md

 So btrbk saved your day?

-I will definitively continue developing btrbk for free, but if you want to support me you can do so:
+I will definitively continue to develop btrbk for free.
+If you want to support my hard work with a donation, you are welcome to do so!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WFQSSCD9GNM4S)